sitingren/DigitalWallet/README.md

  * `max_degree` for Feature 3 should be 4

  More generally, the program can extend to any degree's social networks.

+`antifraud.py` file mainly implements the following tasks:

+1. Build "friends network" based on payment data in `batch_payment.txt`.
+The "friends network" is an undirected graph, each node represents an user, and each edge represents a payment between two users.
+Hashmap (Dictionary in python) is used as the data structure for storing the "friends network".
+The key is a userID and the value is a set of its neighbors' userIDs.

+2.

 ##Ideas of additional features